-COLLEGE & CAREER CENTER
+CAREER CENTER

-The College and Career Center is an extension of the counseling program and offers services to aid students in preparing for their future.
-These services include guidance in the areas of college selection, availability of scholarships, career exploration, and financial aid.
-The College and Career Center houses resource materials on careers, colleges, vocational schools, and the military.
+The Career Center is an extension of the counseling program and offers services to aid students in preparing for their future.
+These services include guidance in the areas of college selection, availability of scholarships, career training, and financial aid.
+The Career Center houses resource materials on careers, colleges, vocational schools, and the military.
 The school counselors direct students to this valuable resource.